Why is this bridge study necessary?

 Why attend the public meetings?

 Attendance at public meetings is a good way to make your voice heard and partner in an important project that strives to meet the community’s needs and aspirations.
 If you are unable to attend a meeting, you can keep tabs on new project developments by visiting the Project Website and reviewing the meeting summary reports, and PowerPoint presentations.
-Questions can be submitted through the project email.
+Questions can be submitted through the project email or General Comment Form.

 How can I stay informed or offer suggestions?